Skip to content

 ])

-Convert a primitive value (Str, Int, Float, Bool, or Void) to Dynamic.
-This function uses pattern matching to handle different types.
+Convert a primitive value (Str, Int, Float, Bool, Byte, Rune, or Void) to Dynamic.
+Byte and rune values become numeric dynamic values.

 use ard/dynamic